I Bought A 260,000-Mile 'Holy Grail' Jeep Grand Cherokee Sight Unseen From The Middle Of Nowhere. Getting It Home Nearly Broke Me

 The trip was phenomenal.
 We drove through Brandon’s home state of Nebraska, then into Iowa, then Illinois, then Indiana.
 The Jeep drove perfectly:

 It only scored about 17 mpg, but it’s an old shitbox, and that’s just how these things work.
 Otherwise, all was great.
-The engine felt torquey; the transmission shifted smoothly, but with just the right notchiness and just long enough throws to be fun; the ride was decent; The radio worked okay (okay, the driver’s side speaker is out); and though there was a bit of gear noise, the whole thing was drama-free.
+The engine felt torquey; the transmission shifted smoothly, but with just the right notchiness and just long enough throws to be fun; the ride was decent; The radio worked well (okay, the driver’s side speaker is out); and though there was a bit of gear noise, the whole thing was drama-free.

 The drive across the Breadbasket Of America was glorious.
 Somehow my idiotic plan had worked.
 I had purchased a 260,000-mile machine from the middle of nowhere sight unseen, flown with suitcases of parts and tools to the nearest big city on a Spirit Airlines flight, made it over the Rockies during a storm, repaired a bad clutch and steering system, and driven the $700 clunker back to Michigan without issue.

-And there, in Michigan, I took the Jeep to its birthplace, the Jefferson North Assembly Plant in Detroit—a huge facility built specifically for the ZJ Grand Cherokee back in the early 1990s.
+And there, in Michigan, I took the Jeep to its birthplace, Jefferson North Assembly Plant in Detroit—a huge facility built specifically for the ZJ Grand Cherokee back in the early 1990s.
 It was a touching moment, and a fitting end to the story of The Holy Grail: